Run multiple companieson your own

 Rather skip the CLICopy the prompt, let AI install it

-Install and launch Soloco on my machine — a platform that runs multiple agents on my local Claude subscription: 1.
+Install and launch Soloco on my machine — a platform that runs multiple agents on my local Claude / Codex subscription: 1.
 Make sure Node.js ≥ 20; if not, install it via nvm 2.
 Install globally: npm install -g soloco 3.
-Confirm Claude Code CLI is installed and logged in (Soloco uses it, no API key needed) 4.
+Confirm either Claude Code or Codex CLI is installed and logged in (Soloco uses it, no API key needed) 4.
 Run soloco to launch; if port 3100 is taken, handle it 5.
 After launch, have me open http://localhost:3100 and briefly explain what's next

 Paste into Claude Code, Cursor, or any AI assistant